Julian-O/PySLOBS/README.md

  * Port: This should default to 59650.
 If it is a different value, your Python application will need to know this.

- * IP addresses: If your application is on a different host to Streamlabs OBS, your Python application will need to know one of the IP addresses offered.
+ * IP addresses: If your application is on a different host to Streamlabs Desktop, your Python application will need to know one of the IP addresses offered.

 ##### Using connection details